-I am currently an Assistant Professor of Psychology at the University of Macau.
+I am Assistant Professor of Psychology at University of Macau.
+I teach courses related to human cognition, neuropsychology, and theoretical psychology.
 My experimental work is concerned with understanding biases in perception and action, and what these biases reveal about human cognition.
 My theoretical work is concerned with the place of experimental psychology in a broader context of inquiry.
 I completed my Ph.D. at University of Toronto (2015) under the supervision of Jay Pratt.
 I have also been a visiting researcher at University of Vienna (2014) and Leiden University (2015-16), where I worked with Ulrich Ansorge and Bernhard Hommel.

 Gozli, D.G., Aslam, H., & Pratt, J. (2016).
 Visuospatial cueing by self-caused features: Orienting of attention and action-outcome associative learning.
 Psychonomic Bulletin & Review, 23, 459-467. [pdf]